BLOG

 KATEGORİDEKİ DİĞER YAZILAR

 One of the most basic and important analyzes in food products is the determination of the amount of water.
-After the water is removed from the food product, "total dry matter" remains.
-The amount of dry matter in a food product is inversely proportional to the water ratio.
-The higher the water rate, the lower the moisture content in the food.
+After removing water from the food product, “total dry matter” remains.
+The amount of dry matter in a food product is inversely proportional to the water content.
+As the water content increases, the moisture content in the food decreases.

-Moisture and volatile matter measurements are also important in determining the shelf life of foodstuffs.
-As the moisture rate in food increases, the activity of microorganisms increases.
-At the same time, chemical events such as nonemzymatic (non-enzymatic) browning reactions take place.
+Moisture and volatile matter measurements are also particularly important for determining the shelf life of foodstuffs.
+As the moisture content in the food increases, microorganism activity also increases.
+At the same time, chemical events such as nonenzymatic (non-enzymatic) browning reactions take place.

-In food products, the most moisture content is drying with an oven, infrared drying and distillation method (for substances containing essential oils).
-Only substances such as spices lose some of their own weight as they lose water in moisture determination by drying oven or infrared drying.
-For this reason, the distillation method is used differently.
+In food products, the most commonly used methods are oven drying, infrared drying and distillation (for substances containing essential oils).
+Only substances such as spices lose some of their own weight as well as water in moisture determination by oven drying or infrared drying.
+Distillation is therefore used differently.